Discus

 • Right hip has been driven forward - note the "bow" position

-• Left side kept firm and braced
+• The left side kept firm and braced

 • The right arm comes through fast and last

 • The release angle (angle between the horizontal and the right arm) for the discus has to take into consideration aerodynamic lift and drag.
-The optimum angle for the discus is about 35 degrees (Bartonietz, 2000).

 • Check right thumb is pointing forward and in line with the arm